alexaandru/go-sitter-forest/README.md

 See [Parsers](PARSERS.md) for a list of supported (and planned) parsers.
 The end goal is (at least) parity with [nvim_treesitter](https://github.com/nvim-treesitter/nvim-treesitter?tab=readme-ov-file#supported-languages).

+## Versions & Status

+Latest [tree-sitter](https://github.com/tree-sitter/tree-sitter) version is `v0.22.1`. [go-tree-sitter-bare](https://github.com/alexaandru/go-tree-sitter-bare)
+`v1.1.0` uses that latest version (and this project uses that latest version of `go-tree-sitter-bare`).

+As for the parsers in this repo:

+- most of the parsers were updated to regenerate the `parser.{c,h}` files using the latest `tree-sitter` (they are marked with a heavy checkmark in [PARSERS.md](PARSERS.md) and they do NOT have the `skip` flag set in [grammars.json](grammars.json); this is preferred way going further;
+- the other parsers could not yet be regenerated locally.
+They can still be used just fine, but they will use whatever `parser.{c,h}` files they have in the upstream repo, which may or may not have been compiled with the latest `tree-sitter` version.
+In general they should work too though, that's how this project started, with downloaded files only, after all.
+  All parsers have tests and they all pass.

+So there it is, we try to converge towards using the same `tree-sitter` version everywhere.

 ## Naming Convention

 The lang name used is the same as tree sitter lang name (lower case, underscore